 EQ Bank is one of the most popular online banks in Canada and a division of Equitable Bank.
 The bank has consistently ranked as one of the best places to get a non-promotional decent savings rate.

-The rate is currently 1.50% on the EQ Bank Savings Plus Account, a regular non-registered account.
-You can get a higher rate of 2.30% on its registered accounts – EQ Bank TFSA and RSP accounts.
+The rate is currently 1.25% on the EQ Bank Savings Plus Account, a regular non-registered account.
+You can also get the same rate on its registered accounts – EQ Bank TFSA and RSP accounts.

 Like Neo Savings accounts, you get to do your day-to-day banking with $0 fees.
 But EQ Bank has a better and more matured offering including mobile cheque deposits, registered accounts, joint accounts and investments.

 Neo Savings Account Cons

 The Neo Savings account is a basic high-interest savings account with no fees.
 Perhaps, more features will be added in the future as the bank grows.

 For now, some of the drawbacks of the account includes: